Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You feel worthless or helpless, or are thinking about suicide.
 These are warning signs of depression.
 Treatment can help you feel better.
 When depression is under control, your overall health may also improve.

-You feel anxious about what will happen to you or your loved ones if your health gets worse.
-Taking care of legal arrangements, such as a living will and durable power of attorney, can help you feel more secure about your and your loved ones’ futures.
+You feel anxious about what will happen to your loved ones if your health gets worse.
+Taking care of legal arrangements, such as a living will and durable power of attorney, can help you feel more secure about the future.